 The Puller Tool is an elegant solution that is so simple and makes so much sense that you’ll wonder why you didn’t already think of it.
 While little more than a cylinder, a few washers and a handful of machine screws… it’s a time saving tool that make life easier.
 “A plastic cylinder?!?”, you may wonder… won’t it mess up the finish?!?
 Fret not, gentle reader, the bottom edge is coated to reduce any such concern.
 And you can always use your polish cloth for added protection.

-For the really industrious tweaker/upgrade type, it’s also excellent for pulling the machine inserts for your common double locking tremolo unit…which is handy when you take that step up to the titanium inserts made by TiSonix, made here in the US of A. I’ve seriously seen a relatively well-known builder use a pry bar to remove trem inserts – no, not kidding.
+For the really industrious tweaker/upgrade type, it’s also excellent for pulling the machine inserts for your Floyd Rose double locking tremolo unit… which is handy when you need to swap out post inserts.
+I’ve seriously seen a relatively well-known builder use a pry bar to remove trem inserts – no, not kidding.
 The Schatten Puller Tool is much safer to the post coming out, to the post hole, to the body of the guitar, and to you.

 There is a wee bit of sticker shock to the Schatten Puller Tool.
 But… how much is your time worth and how much are broken/lost knobs/pots worth and how much is the finish of your guitar worth?
 It’s a no-brainer.

-Check out this video of the Schatten Puller Tool, along with a regular guitar knob puller
+Check out this Stew Mac video of the Schatten Puller Tool, along with a regular guitar knob puller